nigelcharman/ombfw-videos/updating-omb-status-script.md

 Click on the relevant weed symbol.

-If there's a few weed symbols close together, they may show up as a list.
+If there's a few weed markers close together, they may show up as a list.

-You can either zoom in further and click on the symbol, or work through the list until the relevant symbol is highlighted.
+You can either zoom in further and click on the marker, or work through the list until the relevant marker is highlighted.

 ---
 (video: